felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 With physical emblems, unprotected assets will simply not show the flag of the red cross.
 Likewise, in the digital domain, these assets will not present an invalid emblem, but rather no emblem, and verifiers must be able to determine when no emblem was shown to them.

+## Sketch of Solution Space

+Three axes:

+- Identification
+- Distribution
+- Trust model

 ## Use-Case Scenarios

 In the following, we list a number of use cases that a digital emblem should cover.
-These use cases were derived in collaboration with the ICRC and a broad range of international experts, including the medical sector, the information technology sector, cybersecurity experts, and the military.
+These use cases were derived in collaboration with the ICRC and a broad range of international experts, including the medical sector, the information technology sector, the military sector, and cybersecurity experts.

 It may turn out that there cannot be a single design proposal that covers all use-cases.
 Nevertheless, the number of ways in which a digital emblem can be distributed should be kept minimal.